AfaanBilal/laravel-has-uuid/README.md

 Author: **[Afaan Bilal](https://afaan.dev)**

 ## Introduction
 **Laravel HasUUID** is a composer package for Laravel to autogenerate UUIDs for your Models on create and set the route model binding key to `uuid`.
 Also adds a `fromUUID` method to your Model.

+Please make sure that you have column in your table called `uuid`.

 # Installation
 ````